Another-Potato/Codecademy_React_Jammming/README.md

+#Codecademy_React_Jammming
+A Codecademy ReactJS practice project using Spotify APIs

+note: node_modules folder was omitted for size reasons.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).